 While reviewing the numbering also check the publication schedule of the journal as listed in Sierra (which should be either in the check-in record or indicated by the frequency in the 310 field of the bib record), comparing it with the publication schedule listed in the possible misprinted issue.
 If they differ, this may not be an enumeration error but a frequency change.

-Finally, if available, use any URLs located in the check-in record or 856 field of the bib record, or online database holdings (which can be accessed via View -> Public Display), to examine any online archives to see if any issues we were supposed to receive before the issue in hand have been published and never received by us.
+Finally, if available, use any URLs located in the check-in record or 856 field of the bib record, or online database holdings (which would be in a separate online record that you would have to search for in Sierra), to examine any online archives to see if any issues we were supposed to receive before the issue in hand have been published and never received by us.
 If by doing this, you find that the enumeration of the issue in hand is correct, it would be a skipped issue situation and not an enumeration error.

 If the numbering still appears to be in error, you can check in the issue using the following procedure: